-Electra came into being as I was disappointed with the lack of modern multiple units and coaches in N Gauge.
-After some early attempts at cardboard sides, the product evolved through waterslide transfers and home produced vinyl sides to the top-quality vinyls that I am proud offer today.
+Electra came into being as Adam was disappointed with the lack of modern multiple units and coaches in N Gauge.
+After some early attempts at cardboard sides, the product evolved through waterslide transfers and home produced vinyl sides to the top-quality vinyls that we proudly offer today.

-All Electra livery packs are printed in-house and to order and are pre-cut and self-adhesive.
+All Electra livery packs will be printed in-house to order.
+They will be pre-cut and self-adhesive.
 The vinyls are either printed on white vinyl with precision cut windows or on clear backed vinyl, allowing flush glazing.
 Both media types have incredible colour resolution and detail.

 The Electra Clear Printing Process

-The process for getting an existing artwork can be quite involved, due to the Roland needing some changes to the format.
-I will take the existing Freehand file, make any changes that may be required and then export as an EPS file.
+The process for getting an existing artwork can be quite involved, due to the printer needing some changes to the format.
+We will take the existing Freehand file, make any changes that may be required and then export as an EPS file.

 This is then loaded into Adobe Illustrator, where a new white mask layer is generated.
 This sits behind the colour image.
 An outline cut-line layer is also generated to sit in front of the image.
-When the combined image is loaded into the Roland print program, it knows what to place where.
+When the combined image is loaded into the print program, it knows what to place where.